CSE 490R Course Review

 1. Control signal error: $\hat{V} \sim \mathcal{N}(V, \sigma_v^2)$, $\hat{\delta} \sim \mathcal{N}(\delta, \sigma_\delta^2)$

-2. Incorrect physics (the Kinematic Model is inaccurate): $\hat{x} \sim \mathcal{N}\left(x, \sigma_{x}^{2}\right)$, $\hat{y} \sim \mathcal{N}\left(y, \sigma_{y}^{2}\right)$, $\hat{\theta} \sim \mathcal{N}\left(\theta, \sigma_{\theta}^{2}\right)$
+2. Model inaccuracies: $\hat{x} \sim \mathcal{N}\left(x, \sigma_{x}^{2}\right)$, $\hat{y} \sim \mathcal{N}\left(y, \sigma_{y}^{2}\right)$, $\hat{\theta} \sim \mathcal{N}\left(\theta, \sigma_{\theta}^{2}\right)$

 Sensor Model

 $p(z_t | x_t, m)$ is the probability of sensor reading $z_t$ given state $x_t$ and map $m$.
-Calculate simulated sensor reading $z^*$ form $x$ and $m$ and then compare with $z$.
+We calculate a simulated sensor reading $z^*$ from $x$ and $m$ and then compare it with the actual reading $z$.

 $$ p\left(z_{t} | x_{t}, m\right)=\prod_{i=1}^{K} p\left(z_{t}^{k} | x_{t}, m\right) $$